Posted by Ricardo J. Rodríguez - 28 April, 2022

 - Lack of access to reliable data from physical world machines and equipment that have not been accessible via software interfaces makes effective reporting and analytics – a requirement for making data-driven decisions – substantially limited.

-- A cultural and leadership shift is needed at the executive stakeholder level fully supports and acknowledges that construction operations are not exempt from being impacted by a digital-first market.
+- A cultural and leadership shift is needed at the executive stakeholder level fully supports and acknowledge that construction operations are not exempt from being impacted by a digital-first market.

 The IoT revolution is changing construction.
 As it expands, each stakeholder—e.g., designers, owners, contractors, and end-users—will have the ability to benefit from improved processes and greater efficiencies.
 It all depends on how interested that stakeholder may be in investing in new technology.
 Regardless of one’s level of interest, there will inevitably be more sensors being added to construction sites in the coming years.